 As with the Zafus, you can check whether a V-Shaped Meditation Cushion is appropriate for you by sitting on a 5-inch stack of firm blankets and observing whether your legs are higher or lower than your pelvis.
 If your legs can’t rest on the “legs” of the cushion because they are high in the air, the V-Shaped Cushion won’t be comfortable.
-So, if you can use a Zafu, you will probably also find the V-Shaped Cushion to be comfortable.
+If you can use a Zafu in a cross-legged position, you will probably also find the V-Shaped Cushion to be comfortable.

 All of Hugger Mugger’s meditation cushions are filled with organic buckwheat hulls.
 The covers are zippered, so that you can add or subtract filling as you like.
 Here’s an overview of all the choices.

-A Meditation Bench a a great alternative to using a meditation cushion.
+A Meditation Bench is a great alternative to using a meditation cushion.
 There are several advantages.
 Because you do not sit cross-legged on a Meditation Bench, it doesn’t matter whether or not your hip joints externally rotate.
 Some people experience knee discomfort when they sit in Sukhasana.
-Sitting on a Meditation Bench usually alleviates knee problems.
+Sitting on a Meditation Bench usually alleviates this type of knee issue.

 If you have a tendency to get tired when you meditate, a Meditation Bench might be a good choice.
 In short, sitting on a bench can, for some people, increase your energy level.
 Here’s a post that explains why.

 A Zabuton is like a mini-futon.
 It’s a wide, rectangular, cotton-filled cushion with a removable cotton cover.
-Using a Zabuton will make your meditation more comfortable.
-Ankle bones, feet or knees pressing against a hard floor may feel okay at first, but over time, even 20 to 30 minutes, this can get pretty uncomfortable.
+Placing a Zabuton under your meditation cushion or bench will make your meditation much more comfortable.
+Ankle bones, feet or knees pressing against a hard floor may feel okay at first, but over time, even 20 to 30 minutes, it’s likely to get pretty uncomfortable.
 A Zabuton is a worthwhile investment if you’re going to commit to a meditation practice.
-Just place it underneath your cushion to create some extra padding for your ankles and knees.

 Check out our Meditation Cushion Guide for more info.